 Electricity - This can be done over the phone.

-Water - Someone will need to go to the Water Department at the City of Fayetteville Municipal Building to put water service in their name.
+Water - This can be done through the mail by sending in an online application along with both a photocopy of your drivers license and a deposit.
+Call the number below for more details.
+Otherwise, someone will need to go to the Water Department at the City of Fayetteville Municipal Building to put water service in their name.
 A deposit will be requested.

-Gas - Someone will need to be present when the gas is turned on.
-At the Lafayette Street Apartments gas is optional.
+Gas - Required at Lafayette Gregg Apartments (610 W Lafayette St).
+Someone will need to be present when the gas is turned on.
+At Lafayette Street Apartments (620 W Lafayette St) gas is optional.

 - A Few Words on Bringing / Moving Things Into the Apartment - Please be sure prior to and during packing for move-in all containers and items are free of hitchhiking insects.
 Boxes, furniture, bedding, clothing, and other items, especially those pulled out of storage, purchased or otherwise acquired second-hand, are attractive habitats.